n03stalg1a/n03stalg1a/README.md

 ### 2. **Aether**
    - Aether is an advanced AI assistant designed to make your life easier.
 It listens, understands, and executes commands seamlessly—whether it's opening apps, writing code, or engaging in intelligent conversations.
 With voice recognition and dynamic task automation, Aether is your personal, smart companion.
-   - Technologies used: Python
+   - Technologies used: OpenAI, Python, Docker
    - [Link to Project](https://github.com/n03stalg1a/Aether)

 ### 3. **SecuriScan**
    - SecuriScan is a Python-based tool that automates the process of scanning websites for security vulnerabilities, including outdated libraries, exposed admin panels, missing security headers, and advanced threats like XSS and SQL injection.
 It helps ensure websites are secure and protected against common exploits.
-   - Technologies used: Python
+   - Technologies used: Python, Docker
    - [Link to Project](https://github.com/n03stalg1a/SecuriScan)

 ## 📊 GitHub Stats